cigroup-ol/windml/doc/techniques.rst

 In [1]_, we employed self-organizing maps (SOMs) for sequence visualization of high-dimensional wind time series.
 Similar to vector quantization, we employed the SOM to place codebook vectors in the time series data space.
 Each neuron was assigned to a color accruing to the position in the lattice structure of the SOM.
 The capabilities to visualize gradual changes of SOM-based monitoring is strongly restricted to the topology of the map, e.g., the number of neurons and the structure of the network.

 The monitoring module of WindML allows embeddings in continuous latent spaces.
-It allows the application of the scikit-learn DR methods like PCA, isometric mapping (ISOMAP)~\cite{isomap}, and locally linear embedding (LLE)~\cite{lle}.
-We demonstrate the applications in the following.
-First, we show the results of embedding the high-dimensional patterns into 2-dimensional latent spaces.
-Then, we use the mapping into 3-dimensional latent spaces to monitor high-dimensional wind power time-series on the time axis.
+It allows the application of the scikit-learn DR methods like PCA, isometric mapping (ISOMAP) [2]_, and locally linear embedding (LLE) [3]_.